The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Joint solution to the -related anomalies

-In Fig. \ref{fig:final_plot} we show in purple the $\pm1\sigma$ band for the theoretical prediction of $a_\mu$ as a function of $\varepsilon$ for $m_{\chi_1}=25$ MeV, $m_{\chi_2} = 0.9$ GeV, $m_V = 1.019$ GeV and $\alpha_D = 0.5$.
+In Fig. \ref{fig:final_plot} we show in purple the $\pm1\sigma$ band for the theoretical prediction of $a_\mu$ as a function of $\varepsilon$ for $m_{\chi_1}=18$ MeV, $m_{\chi_2} = 0.95$ GeV, $m_V = 1.019$ GeV and $\alpha_D = 0.5$.
 Since our analysis only includes the correction to $\amhvp$ in the $ \sqrt{s} \in [0.6, 0.9] \, \rm GeV$ range, we use a theoretical uncertainty on our result of $35\%$ to account for the missing contribution.
-The dashed curve denotes the values of $\varepsilon$ where the KLOE result is above $2\sigma$ of the BaBar measurement.
-The red region shows the $\pm1\sigma$ BMW-lattice computation and the blue band shows the $\pm1 \sigma$ band for the BNL and FNAL experimental results after subtracting the direct contribution to $a_\mu$.
+The dashed curve denotes the values of $\varepsilon$ for which the KLOE08 result is more than $3\sigma$ away from the KLOE10 measurement.
+The red region shows the $\pm1\sigma$ BMW-lattice computation and the blue region shows the $\pm1 \sigma$ band for the BNL and FNAL experimental results after subtracting the direct contribution to $a_\mu$.
 The grey area is excluded by a fit to the electroweak SM couplings at LEP, see eq. \eqref{eq:lep-ew-fit}.
-Therefore, this figure shows the interplay between the contribution from the modification of the luminosity of KLOE (purple curve) and the direct NP one (blue curve) needed to bring the experimental result and the lattice and data-driven computation to be compatible below $\sim2\sigma$.
-The figure demonstrates also that with this choice of the model parameters it is possible to have a complete agreement between the experimental result and the data-driven computation, having a discrepancy of only $\sim 1\sigma$ with the lattice computation.
+Therefore, this figure shows the interplay between the indirect effect of correcting the KLOE08, KLOE12 and BESIII results (purple curve) and the direct NP contribution to $a_\mu$ (blue curve), and identifies the regions where the experimental result and the lattice and data-driven computation become compatible at the $\sim2\sigma$ level.
+In particular the figure shows that with a specific choice of the model parameters it is possible to bring the data-driven theoretical prediction in good agreement with the experimental result while reducing the discrepancy with the prediction based on the lattice computation below the $\sim 2\sigma$ level.